doronbl/aws-iot-fleet-provisioning-trusted-user-workshop/README.md

 ```
 When done, you should be able to see permanent certificate and your Thing registered in AWS IoT Core console.
 Validate that your certificate is attached to the pubsub policy.

+## Enhancing our solution with Pre-provisioning hooks & Device configuration
+[Pre-provisioning hook](https://docs.aws.amazon.com/iot/latest/developerguide/pre-provisioning-hook.html) is a Lambda function invoked during the provisioning workflow to validate parameters passed from the device before allowing the device to be provisioned.
+For example, you can check if the device serial number exists in your device inventory and is scheduled for provisioning today.

+Device configuration is a section withing the [provisioning template](https://docs.aws.amazon.com/iot/latest/developerguide/provision-template.html) which contains arbitrary data you want to send back to your devices when provisioning.

+### Adding Pre-provisioning hook

+### Adding Device configuration

 ## Useful Resources
 [Device provisioning developer guide](https://docs.aws.amazon.com/iot/latest/developerguide/iot-provision.html)

 [Device Manufacturing and Provisioning with X.509 Certificates in AWS IoT Core whitepaper](https://d1.awsstatic.com/whitepapers/device-manufacturing-provisioning.pdf)